- The Brett Kavanaugh Supreme Court Confirmation Hearing

 Kavanaugh slipped up a few times, inadvertently showing why it would indeed be useful for the committee to interview the witnesses themselves.
 Senator Graham (R-SC) had claimed that voting against Kavanaugh’s confirmation would be legitimizing the most despicable thing in American politics.
-Senator Booker (D-NJ) asked Kavanaugh if he thought that people who think Dr. Ford’s accusations are credible are supporting a despicable thing.
+Senator Booker (D-NJ) asked Kavanaugh if he thought that people who think Dr. Ford’s sexual assault accusations are credible are supporting a despicable thing.
 Kavanaugh replied that they should listen to both sides.
 Well, exactly!
 And when Senator Leary (D-VT) asked him if he is Brad O’Kavanaugh in Mark Judge’s book Wasted: Tales of a Gen X Drunk, Kavanaugh said, “You’ll have to ask him.”
 Leahy: “Well,I agree with you there and that’s why I wish the chairman had him here, under oath.” .

 He was asked why he can’t wait a week before he starts this lifelong job?